 What type of homemade fertilizer can I make for my air plants and succulents?

 Organic matter from your home can be a great source of fertilizer for your air plants and succulents.
 You can create a compost tea using kitchen scraps such as vegetable scraps, coffee grounds, and eggshells.
 Simply add the scraps to a container filled with water and let it steep for a few days, stirring occasionally.
 Then, strain the liquid and dilute it with water before using it to water your plants.
-Another option is to mix in small pieces of banana peels or grass clippings into your potting soil.
+Another option is to mix in small pieces of banana peels or grass clippings into your succulent potting soil.
 These will slowly release nutrients as they decompose, providing your plants with the necessary nutrients for healthy growth.air plants on a candle ring

 Steps to Make your own Liquid Fertilizer for Indoor Plants: